huxaiphaer/frontend-task/README.md

 * Then install the project dependencies by running `yarn` & `yarn install`.

 * After that, you will need to create a `.env` in your root project then and include this line  `SKIP_PREFLIGHT_CHECK=true`.
 This enables your project to run tests.
+Otherwise you will get an error of this kind ` Command failed with exit code 1.`

 #### Starting the app.